-In addressing this question, the effect of mineral alignment must be considered because it could significantly reduce the need for partial melt.
+[43] In addressing this question, the effect of mineral alignment must be considered because it could significantly reduce the need for partial melt.
 Our study is based on Rayleigh waves, which are sensitive to vertically polarized shear wave speeds (Vsv) that may be slower than horizontally polarized shear speeds (Vsh).
 The velocity difference between Vsv and Vsh is referred to as radial anisotropy, which can be produced by horizontal shearing that preferentially aligns anisotropic minerals in the horizontal plane.
-Micas and amphibolites aligned through deformation are likely candidate anisotropic minerals in the middle crust beneath Tibet (e.g., Mahan, 2006; Tatham et al.,

-2008).
-In a large-scale tomographic study, Shapiro et al. (2004) mapped strong mid-crustal radial anisotropy in areas of Tibet where the moment tensors of earthquakes indicate active crustal thinning.
+Micas and amphibolites aligned through deformation are likely candidate anisotropic minerals in the middle crust beneath Tibet [e.g., Mahan, 2006; Tatham et al., 2008].
+In a large-scale tomographic study, Shapiro et al. [2004] mapped strong mid-crustal radial anisotropy in areas of Tibet where the moment tensors of earthquakes indicate active crustal thinning.
 They found that about 10% lower Vsv than Vsh is required beneath the high plateau to fit both Rayleigh and Love wave dispersion curves if the anisotropic layer is confined exclusively to the middle crust.
-Duret et al. (2010), through direct (non-tomographic) measurement of Rayleigh and Love wave group speed curves for wavepaths that transit central Tibet from aftershocks of the 2008 Sichuan earthquake to western Tibet, measured radial anisotropy with 10%-20% lower Vsv than Vsh in the middle crust.
-Their wavepaths, however, did not pass through regions with the strongest LVZs in our study or strongest radial anisotropy in the study of Shapiro et al. (2004), implying that radial anisotropy estimated by Shapiro et al. (2004) may have been underestimated.
-A better estimate of the amplitude of radial anisotropy from Shapiro et al. (2004) may be between 10% and 20%.
+Duret et al. [2010], through direct (non-tomographic) measurement of Rayleigh and Love wave group speed curves for wave paths that transit central Tibet from aftershocks of the 2008 Sichuan earthquake to western Tibet, measured radial anisotropy with 10-20% lower Vsv than Vsh in the middle crust.
+Their wave paths, however, did not pass through regions with the strongest LVZs in our study or strongest radial anisotropy in the study of Shapiro et al. [2004], implying that radial anisotropy estimated by Shapiro et al. [2004] may have been underestimated.
+A better estimate of the amplitude of radial anisotropy from Shapiro et al. [2004] may be between 10% and 20%.

-In order to compare the regions of strong radial anisotropy determined by Shapiro et al. (2004) with mid-crustal slow Vsv features, we outline the areas with strong radial anisotropy and superimpose them on the estimates of the amplitude of the LVZs using bold white contours in Figure 11.
+[44] In order to compare the regions of strong radial anisotropy determined by Shapiro et al. [2004] with midcrustal slow Vsv features, we outline the areas with strong radial anisotropy and superimpose them on the estimates of the amplitude of the LVZs using bold white contours in Figure 12.
 The distribution of strong radial anisotropy is largely coincident with strong LVZs in western and central Tibet.
-Agreement is weaker in eastern Tibet, but this is probably due to the reduction of resolution in this region in the study of Shapiro et al. Radial anisotropy with 10%-20% lower Vsv relative to Vsh implies 5%-10% lower Vsv relative to the effective isotropic shear velocity.
-A reduction in Vsv by about 5% at 30 km depth would absorb about half of the amplitude of the LVZs shown in Figure 11.
+Agreement is weaker in eastern Tibet, but this is probably due to the reduction of resolution in this region in the study of Shapiro et al. [2004].
+Radial anisotropy with 10-20% lower Vsv relative to Vsh implies 5-10% lower Vsv relative to the effective isotropic shear velocity.
+A reduction in Vsv by about 5% at 30 km depth would absorb about half of the amplitude of the LVZs shown in Figure 12.
 A 10% reduction in Vsv would absorb most of the amplitude of the LVZs except in isolated patches.
+The potential for only isolated pockets of partial melt to exist has been considered by Hetenyi et al. [2011], who argue that crustal LVZs in southern Tibet are localized and discontinuous, being found predominantly beneath rifts and less commonly beneath grabens.